Yahoo-Mike/recovery_device_lenovo_X505F/README.md

 ## Release info
 This is an unofficial build.
 It decrypts data partition.
 MTP working.
 Install at your own risk.

-Build with TWRP for Android 10.0.
+Build with minimal AOSP TWRP for Android 11.0.

 ### About Device